Lucid dreaming is a fantastic skill, that can allow you to dream for whatever YOU want

 By facilitating blood flow to the brain, it boosts cognitive functions and as a result, improves brain speed and critical thinking.

-It’s not the most powerful lucid herb but it positively works in improving recall and increasing the vividness of the dreams.
+It’s not the most potent lucid herb, but it positively works in improving recall and increasing the vividness of the dreams.

 • It improves tons of body and brain functions, such as memory disorders, anxiety, blood circulation, difficulty concentrating, mood disturbance